Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/03-rtp-reconfiguration/README.md

 const T (&)[ …] | Input
 T(&)[…] | Inout

-**Known issue in 2025.1**: There may exist hardware execution issue in asynchronous array RTP update & read.
-When it happens, please wait for an update in the tool or a patch.
-Otherwise, you may continue to use 2024.1 instead.

 ## Steps

 The make commands to run different steps are same for all test cases in this tutorial: